 We all love when our favorite comic books get picked up for TV and movies.
-We as fans already start imagining what actors will play who and what they will look like.
+We as fans have already started imagining what actors will play who and what they will look like.
 But, sometimes we end up disappointed with the animated and live-action adaptations and it makes us want to just read the comics instead.
-Of course, not everyone will all agree with adaptations I either am lukewarm about or just flat out hate, but I think we can all agree that some of these reworks tend to combine stories which give the viewer an unfair point of view on characters that may or may not be fleshed out too well on screen.
+Of course, not everyone will all agree with adaptations I either am lukewarm about or just flat-out hate, but I think we can all agree that some of these reworks tend to combine stories that give the viewer an unfair point of view on characters that may or may not be fleshed out too well on screen.

 Here are a few that come to my mind…

 If you were to ask the average comic book fan who Captain Marvel is, they might say Carol Danvers.
 While she currently holds the title, she was not the first.
 In fact, no character in Marvel Comics or its preceding title Timely Comics was.
 The first Captain Marvel was Billy Batson of Fawcett Comics (but later came to DC Comics).
 While currently, the character goes by the name Shazam, many a fan remembers his timeless adventures as Captain Marvel with the Captain Marvel Family.
 While the film adaptation of Shazam was a success and managed to capture the fun and spirit of the characters, the erasure of the Captain Marvel name is one that still bothers many fans to this day.